katstews/Cryptopals/README.md

 To represent this problem:
 > s e c r e t a t t a c k <br>
 > i c e i c e i c e i c e
+> **ciphertext**: 26 6 6 27 6 17 8 23 17 8 0 14

+You XOR them togther, now say the we guess the keysize is 3.
+Ok lets make the complicated list, it would something like this:
+> transposed_block = [[26,27,8,8], [6,6,23,0], ... ]]

+Ok so I got lazy and didn't want to decode the decimal, but you get the point?
+You put together all the indexes of the cipher text that should share the same key, I gathered all the ciphertext that has been XOR'd w/ 'i' and so on.
+Then you just xor all the ciphertext that share the same indexes together and use frequncy analysis to find the one with most english words.
+There will be gibberish.
+The XOR will be using all printable characters.
+A normal standard single char xor.
+Either way you'll find the key and then you just use that key to decode the huge file.